charlallison/tenant-service/README.md

 `POST /tenants/{id}/pay`: Pays the rent for a property.

-Refer to the API documentation or code for detailed request and response formats.

 ## License
 The Tenant Service is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.